FredHutch/tfcb_2022/lectures/lecture04/README.md

   - Make a new project on GitHub
   - Make a linear series of commits in GitHub Desktop
   - Cover same actions on the command line: `git status`, `git add`, `git commit`, `git diff`
-  - Safely exploring history and rolling back if necessary
+  - Safely exploring history and rolling back if necessary: `git log`, `git checkout`
-  - Amend last commit
-  - Remotes and push and pull from GitHub
+  - Remotes and push and pull from GitHub: `git pull`, `git push`
   - Look at files under the hood

 * Other details:
   - The importance of `.gitignore`
   - The importance of good commit messages, relevant [xkcd](https://xkcd.com/1296/)
   - Breaking up work and staging / committing different pieces separately
+  - Merge conflicts (don't panic)

 ### Further reading